 I browsed the stores along factor walk and had so much fun!
 We shopped for candy, gifts, and Christmas ornaments, before hunting down a place to get a bite to eat.

 On the edge of the river, is the Georgia Queen that gives riverboat cruises.
 They have several cruise options including a general river cruise, a sunset cruise, and a dinner cruise.
-They guarantee that their prices will be the lowest of all river cruises in Savannah!
+If you want to take a river cruise while in Savannah, the Georgia Queen is the cheapest!

 The Cotton Exchange